 January | $646.942M | $74.530M |

-North Carolina does not report handle or revenue figures by operator.
+The Lottery Commission does not break down handle and revenue data by operator.

 Author